-"Scheduled Principal" with respect to any Payment Date is the sum of all monthly scheduled payments of principal due (whether with respect to the related Reporting Period or any prior Reporting Period) on the Reference Obligations and reported to Fannie Mae and collected by the related servicer during the related Reporting Period.
+"Scheduled Principal" with respect to any Payment Date and Loan Group is the sum of all monthly scheduled payments of principal due (whether with respect to the related Reporting Period or any prior Reporting Period) on the Reference Obligations in the related Loan Group and reported to Fannie Mae and collected by the related servicer during the related Reporting Period.

-"Unscheduled Principal" with respect to any Payment Date is:
+"Unscheduled Principal" with respect to any Payment Date and Loan Group is:

-- (a) all partial principal prepayments on the Reference Obligations collected during the related Reporting Period, plus - (b) the aggregate unpaid principal balance of all Reference Obligations that became subject to Reference Pool Removals during the related Reporting Period other than (i) Credit Event Reference Obligations and (ii) the portions of any prepayments in full that consist of scheduled principal collections, plus - (c) decreases in the unpaid principal balance of all Reference Obligations as the result of loan modifications or data corrections, plus - (d) all scheduled principal collections, if any, for any Reference Obligations that have been removed from the related MBS, minus - (e) increases in the unpaid principal balance of all Reference Obligations as the result of loan modifications or data corrections.
+- (a) all partial principal prepayments on the related Reference Obligations collected during the related Reporting Period, plus - (b) the aggregate unpaid principal balance of all related Reference Obligations that became subject to Reference Pool Removals during the related Reporting Period other than (i) Credit Event Reference Obligations and (ii) the portions of any prepayments in full that consist of scheduled principal collections, plus - (c) decreases in the unpaid principal balance of all related Reference Obligations as the result of loan modifications or data corrections, plus - (d) all scheduled principal collections, if any, for any related Reference Obligations that have been removed from the related MBS, minus - (e) increases in the unpaid principal balance of all related Reference Obligations as the result of loan modifications or data corrections.

-In the event the amount in clause (e) above exceeds the sum of the amounts in clauses (a) through (d) above, the Unscheduled Principal for the applicable Payment Date will be zero, and the Class Notional Amount for the Class 1A-H Reference Tranche will be increased by the amount of such excess.
-In the event that the Class Notional Amount for the Class 1A-H Reference Tranche is so increased as described in the prior sentence, this would have the effect of increasing the Senior Percentage correspondingly reducing the Subordinate Percentage, which would have a negative impact on the Notes in respect of the calculations of the Senior Reduction Amount and the Subordinate Reduction Amount, as described above.
+In the event the amount in clause (e) above exceeds the sum of the amounts in clauses (a) through (d) above, the Unscheduled Principal for the applicable Payment Date with respect to the related Loan Group will be zero, and the Class Notional Amount for the Class 1A-H Reference Tranche or the Class 2A-H Reference Tranche, as applicable, will be increased by the amount of such excess.
+In the event that the Class Notional Amount for the Class 1A-H Reference Tranche, as applicable, is so increased as described in the prior sentence, this would have the effect of increasing the Group 1 Senior Percentage or Group 2 Senior Percentage, as applicable, and correspondingly reducing the Group 1 Subordinate Percentage or Group 2 Subordinate Percentage, as applicable, which would have a negative impact on the related Notes in respect of the calculations of the Senior Reduction Amount and the Subordinate Reduction Amount, as described above.
 In April 2016, at the direction of its regulator and conservator FHFA, Fannie Mae announced a program that permits principal forgiveness as a loss mitigation alternative for a limited number of loans that were 90 days or more delinquent and underwater as of March 2016.
 No Reference Obligations are eligible for inclusion in this program.
-While there is no indication that this program will be extended or replicated, if any similar program of principal reduction were to be employed in the future that affected the Reference Obligations, any principal that was forgiven with respect to a Reference Obligation would decrease the unpaid principal balance of such Reference Obligation pursuant to clause (c) above.
+While there is no indication that this program will be extended or replicated, if any similar program of principal reduction were to be employed in the future that affected the Reference Obligations, any principal that was forgiven with respect to a Reference Obligation pursuant to clause (c) above.

-"Recovery Principal" with respect to any Payment Date is the sum of:
+"Recovery Principal" with respect to any Payment Date and Loan Group is the sum of:

-(i) the excess, if any, of the Credit Event Amount for such Payment Date, over the Tranche Write-down Amount for such Payment Date; plus
+(i) the excess, if any, of the related Credit Event Amount for such Payment Date and Loan Group, over the related Tranche Write-down Amount for such Payment Date; plus

-(ii) the Tranche Write-up Amount for such Payment Date.
+(ii) the related Tranche Write-up Amount for such Payment Date.

-The "Delinquency Test" for any Payment Date is a test that will be satisfied if:
+The "Delinquency Test" for any Payment Date and Loan Group is a test that will be satisfied if:

-(a) the sum of the Distressed Principal Balance for the current Payment Date and each of the preceding five Payment Dates, divided by six, is less than
+(a) the sum of the Distressed Principal Balance for such Loan Group for the current Payment Date and each of the preceding five Payment Dates, divided by six, is less than